2026-2028 Catalog

 Prerequisite: Consent of instructor.

-Directed group study of selected topics.
+Directed group study of special topics.
 The Class Schedule will list topic selected.
 Repeatable up to 6 units.
 1 to 3 lectures.
 Formerly EDUC 270.

-Historical, Philosophical, and Social Foundations of Public Education
+EDUC 3300 Historical, Philosophical, and Social Foundations of Public Education (3 units)

 Term Typically Offered: F, SP